TopiasHarjunpaa/C4AI/documentation/testing.md

 poetry run invoke coverage-report
 ```

 Report will be generated into the folder named `htmlcov`.
 Code related to the UI and testing has left out from the testing report.
-Coverage report can be also found from the[Codecov](https://app.codecov.io/gh/TopiasHarjunpaa/C4AI).
+Coverage report can be also found from the [Codecov](https://app.codecov.io/gh/TopiasHarjunpaa/C4AI).

 ### Test coverage: